 By Nguyen Thanh Binh

-I participated in the last traditional crop insurance pilot program which was carried out by the government in 2011-2013.
+Mr. Trinh Hung Dung, a farmer in Chau Phu District, An Giang Province, shared his experiences that: “I previously enrolled in the traditional crop insurance pilot programme which was carried out by the government in 2011-2013.
 At that time, my crop suffered from insect pests.
-Then I asked insurer’s staff to come and check out for the loss on my field, but they came too late.
+Then, I asked insurer’s staff to come and check out for the loss on my field, but they came too late.
 When they came, my crop was replanted.
-So, I did not receive any financial support ”.

-In response to consequences of the natural disasters that farmers in An Giang usually face and to raise awareness on benefits of crop insurance, the Department of Agriculture and Rural Development (DARD) in An Giang with the support of RIICE organized a two-day “Training of Trainers” on basic crop insurance for 30 Agricultural Extension workers and technical staff of DARD, Farmer Union, Provincial Extension Center and Woman Union of An Giang on 2nd and 3rd August 2018 at Chau Phu District.
+In responding to consequences of the natural disasters that farmers in Al Giang usually face and to raise awareness on benefits of crop insurance, Department of Agriculture and Rural Development (DARD) in Al Giang with a support of Remote sensing-based Information and Insurance for Crops in Emerging Economies (RIICE) project organized a two-day “Training of Trainers” on basic crop insurance for 30 Agricultural Extension workers and technical staff of DARD, Farmer Union, Provincial Extension Center and Woman Union of Al Giang on 2-3 August 2018 in at Chau Phu District.

-Similar activities for promotion of crop insurance literacy are also being organized by RIICE in Cambodia, with technical assistance from PEAPROS Consulting and NUPPUN Economic Research Institute.
+Similar activities for promotion of crop insurance literacy are also being supported by RIICE in Cambodia, with technical assistance from PEAPROS Consulting Company and NUPPUN Economic Research Institute.
 A new Training Manual together with a set of educational materials on crop insurance will be introduced and applied soon in the two countries.